fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Thank you for the video!
+Got the point about ML.
+But more generally, how about CS?
+If you taught yourself building things, and just using higher level technologies, do you think it's worth in the long term investing the time to learn the fundamentals of CS?
+Probably a topic for a video? : )

 > Portfolio sites are a popular enough way for junior developers to show off their skills and improve their chances of getting the first job.
 Do midlevel developers still do portfolio sites and is it a good idea?

 > Any updates on your thoughts on blockchains, cryptocurrencies and careers in this space since your last video on the subject?